Eddie Polec murder case: Murder trial

-The Eddie Polec murder trial began on January 2, 1996. at the Philadelphia Criminal Justice Center with Judge Jane Cutler Greenspan of the Philadelphia Court of Common Pleas presiding.
-Joseph Patrick Casey of the Philadelphia district attorney's office served as the prosecuting attorney, and Angelo Charles Peruto, Sr., in addition to his personally representing one of the defendants, served as the lead defense attorney.
-Other defendants under his representation also had their own personal defense attorneys.
+The Eddie Polec murder trial began on January 2, 1996, at the Philadelphia Criminal Justice Center with Judge Jane Cutler Greenspan of the Philadelphia Court of Common Pleas presiding.
+Joseph Patrick Casey of the Philadelphia district attorney's office served as the prosecuting attorney, and Angelo Charles Peruto, Sr., in addition to his personally representing one of the defendants, served as the lead defence attorney.
+Other defendants under his representation also had their personal defence attorneys.
 Famous for never having lost a murder case, and notorious for representing major Philadelphia organized crime figures, the Eddie Polec murder trial would prove to be one of Peruto's greatest challenges.

 Another defendant, the grandson of a retired Philadelphia police officer, was not under Peruto's representation because he had struck a deal with the prosecution to be the star witness in exchange for leniency.

-Before the trial got under way, although the defendants would be tried as adults, the Philadelphia's district attorney ruled out the death penalty because under Pennsylvania law there weren't enough aggravating circumstances to make it a capital offense.
-So the prosecution sought convictions for first-degree-murder life sentences instead.
+Before the trial got underway, although the defendants would be tried as adults, the Philadelphia's district attorney ruled out the death penalty because under Pennsylvania law there weren't enough aggravating circumstances to make it a capital offense.
+Instead, the prosecution sought convictions for first-degree-murder life sentences.
 This concurred with the Polec family, who strongly opposed the death penalty on moral grounds.

-Throughout the trial all members of the Polec family were in attendance along with many others from the Fox Chase community.
+Throughout the trial, all members of the Polec family were in attendance along with many others from the Fox Chase community.
 All the defendants, meantime, were allowed to freely walk around outside the courtroom and immediately outside the Criminal Justice Center whenever the trial was not in session.
-Ofttimes the Polec family and others from Fox Chase saw them in passing.
-And although this became questionable when one of the defendants turned violent out in the courtroom hallway and had to be quickly restrained by a police detective, the practice was allowed to continue.
+Oftentimes the Polec family and others from Fox Chase saw them in passing.
+Although one of the defendants turned violent out in the courtroom hallway and had to be quickly restrained by a police detective, the practice was allowed to continue.